INSTALLATION GUIDE

 RCD Protection

-BS 7671 Regulation 703.411.3.3 (the sauna-specific Part 7 rule) requires additional protection for all circuits of the sauna by one or more RCDs having the characteristics of Regulation 415.1.1 (30mA).
-The combination of high temperatures and moisture — particularly in combined sauna/steam rooms — makes RCD protection essential.
+Regulation 703.411.3.3 requires additional protection for all circuits of the sauna by one or more RCDs having the characteristics specified in Regulation 415.1.1 — RCDs with a rated residual operating current not exceeding 30mA.
+The combination of high temperature and moisture, particularly in a combined sauna and shower room, is exactly the scenario that regulation exists for.

 07 · Installation Guide